tuanpmt/esp_mqtt/README.md

 For more details how to create and flash the `ca.crt` and `client.crt` see the `tools` folder in [SDK_BASE](https://github.com/espressif/ESP8266_NONOS_SDK/tree/master/tools).
 See also [ESP8266 Non-OS SDK SSL User Manual](https://www.espressif.com/sites/default/files/documentation/5a-esp8266_sdk_ssl_user_manual_en.pdf) in the Espressif documentation.

-You also need to configure the flash locations in `include/user_config.local.h`
+If needed you may configure the flash locations of the certificates in `include/user_config.local.h`

 ```c
 #define CA_CERT_FLASH_ADDRESS 0x77 // CA certificate address in flash to read, 0x77 means address 0x77000